MaastrichtU-CDS/healthai-dashboard/README.md

 ### Install the dependencies

-We advise you to create a Python virtual environment using your favourite method and install the dependencies from the requirements list:
+We advise you to create a Python virtual environment, using your favourite method, and install the dependencies from the requirements list:

 ``` bash
 pip install -r requirements.txt